All Episodes

 They don't have health care concerns or any of the sort.

-And so there's this disconnect in that regard, and it's big, and it's it it it all gets factored in as these people that make make judgments on who can win and who can't, and who can resonate with people and who doesn't.
+And so there's this disconnect in that regard, and it's big, and it all gets factored in as these people make judgments on who can win and who can't and who can resonate with people and who doesn't.

-And I you you if you go through uh people, I find it amazing that there are still, and I do, I really do, find it amazing to one degree or another, there are still educated, intelligent people who cannot yet understand why what has happened has happened.
+And if you go through, people, I find it amazing that there are still, and I do, I really do find it amazing to one degree or another, there are still educated, intelligent people who cannot yet understand why what has happened has happened.

 And not only do we not see anything working, we see what they're doing harming and being counterproductive.